Pipding/CorporateRollout/MSCW.md

 # UI
 ## Must
-- [ ] Replace placeholder main menu graphics
+- [x] Replace placeholder main menu graphics
 - [ ] Replace placeholder game over graphics
-- [ ] Create in-game UI for powerups
+- [x] Create in-game UI for powerups
-- [ ] Display high-score at all times (if available)
+- [ ] Update score UI to display high score at all times

 ## Should
 - [ ] Refactor all UI widgets to be managed through a central UIManager